-City Manager Parrish voiced appreciation to City Council and GMA for support; and recognized Captain Woody.
+City Manager David Parrish voiced appreciation to City Council and GMA for support; and recognized Captain Woody of the Fire Department.

 Captain Woody extended gratitude for the recognition.

 Mayor Vaughan read a letter of appreciation into the record for downtown workers maintaining Center City.